-When a deadly typhoon or volcanic eruption is forecasted or when an earthquake occurs, the government can declare work suspension for public offices.
-But DOLE (Department of Labor and Employment) can’t do the same for the private sector, companies may have their own guidelines in consideration to OSH (Occupational Safety and Health) law and LGU (Local Government Unit) regulations.
+When super typhoons, torrential monsoon rains, or volcanic eruptions are predicted, or when an earthquake occurs, the government has the authority to proclaim a work suspension for public employees.
+Companies may have their own rules in consideration of OSH (Occupational Safety and Health) law and LGU (Local Government Unit) laws, but DOLE (Department of Labor and Employment) cannot do the same for the private sector.

-In the absence of advice, work is assumed normal.
-Employees, however, who can’t go to work for safety reasons are handled in accordance with industry or company practice.
+Work is assumed normal in the absence of a formal announcement.
+Employees who are absent for safety reasons are handled in accordance with industry or company practice.

-Likewise, there are companies that have a business continuity plan in place to prevent work stoppage, in times of natural or man-made calamities.
+Some companies do have a business continuity plan in place to prevent work stoppage, in times of natural or man-made calamities.

 Should employers compensate employees during work suspension?

-The rule of thumb is no work no pay unless there is a more favorable policy or practice, or CBA.
-This is in accordance with LA 01 s.2020.
+Unless there is a more favorable policy or practice, or a CBA, the rule of thumb is no work, no pay.
+This is consistent with LA 01 s.2020.
 In cases when an employee reported for work but management decided to suspend work, only the actual work hours will be paid.
-Employees, however, can use their service incentive leave (SIL) or vacation/ emergency leave (EL/VL) credits to cover the man-hour lost.
+Employees can use their service incentive leave (SIL) or vacation/ emergency leave (EL/VL) credits to make up for the lost man-hours.